-Google Shopping is the best campaign type to achieve profit as an e-commerce business on Google Ads, and yet it’s the most difficult to manage and optimize.
+Google Shopping is the best campaign tactic to achieve profit as an e-commerce business on Google Ads, and yet it’s the most difficult to manage and optimize.
 This is especially true in commoditized markets.

 Arguably, the biggest hurdle to succeeding on Google Shopping is when all of your products are completely commoditized, meaning other retailers are selling the exact same product as you.
 Sometimes you won’t be able to compete on price when this happens, and your product images will likely look the same as competitors’.
 What do you do when you’re trying to sell the exact same thing as several other online retailers, and all you have is a small block of pixels on Google’s search results page to convince a potential customer?